 Changes in tax systems, laws or their future interpretation may cause unfavorable results.

-In addition, even under normal conditions, transactions in the currencies or equity indices with lower liquidity may cause a loss to Customer due to causes such that Customer is not able to execute a transaction at the desired price.
+In addition, even under normal conditions, transactions in the currencies or equity indices or ETFs with lower liquidity may cause a loss to Customer due to causes such that Customer is not able to execute a transaction at the desired price.

 Since Cross Currency Pairs transaction (foreign currency pairs trading) is not settled in the relevant foreign currency but in Japanese Yen, it entails an exchange rate risk not only against the relevant foreign currency but also against Japanese Yen at the time of settlement.